iuliadmtru/Argus.jl/README.md

 Argus is the final project for my Computer Science and Engineering degree at University Politehnica of Bucharest.

-## Aknowledgements
+## Acknowledgements

-[Andrei Duma](https://github.com/AndreiDuma) for being my main unofficial coordinator, providing me with reading recommendations, feedback and constant motivation.
-Thank you for the idea to push this project towards the amazing `syntax/parse` library and for spending so many hours with me discussing software design, metaprogramming and more.
+[Andrei Duma](https://github.com/AndreiDuma) for being providing me with reading recommendations, feedback and constant motivation.
+Thank you for telling me about the amazing `syntax/parse` library and for spending so many hours with me discussing software design, metaprogramming and more.

 ## References